jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-4.md

 Steam engines, wind and water-milns were the invention of philosophers.
 Their dexterity too is increased by a division of labour.

-They are all divide according to the different branches=
+They are all divide according to the different branches:
 - mechanical
 - moral
 - political